Ye Lwin (musician): Activism and movements

 Ye Lwin was one of the student activist in RIT students group.
 He had led in 1976 Hmaing Yar Pyae uprising with Khin Maung Toe.
 He was banned singer and his songs banned by government under Burma Socialist Programme Party.

 During the 2007 Saffron Revolution when Buddhist monks took to the streets to defy the then-ruling military government, Ye Lwin joined the nonviolent protests, reciting verses from the Metta Sutta (loving kindness).
 When the protest was crushed, he was arrested and detained for months.
 As a punishment, the then government refused to allow his name to appear in public, even on album jackets.

 His peace activism began in 2012, he took to peace activism with a group of young musicians, launching weekly fundraising gigs held at many of Yangon's ubiquitous teashops in 2012.
 Under the motto "People helping people", Panyelann (Flower's Path) was initially formed to help the tens of thousands of civilians victimized by the raging war between government troops and the Kachin Independence Army (KIA) in Kachin State, northernmost Myanmar.

 Religion

 Ye Lwin was raised in a Christian family and grew up sing and playing in Church.
 During his early adult years Ye Lwin lost faith and stopped going to church.
-Years latter Ye Lwin was inspired by Paragu's writing and slowly became a Buddhist and adopted a vegetarian diet.
+Years later Ye Lwin was inspired by Paragu's writing and slowly became a Buddhist and adopted a vegetarian diet.
 Ye Lwin's Buddhist faith had a strong impact on his pacifist outlook and music.